Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Introduction

-Because the exact diffusion posterior is intractable, Diffusion Posterior Sampling (DPS) \citep{chung2022diffusion} and many subsequent methods provide a practical approximation by applying likelihood-gradient guidance to intermediate noisy coordinates $x_t$, progressively steering samples toward high-likelihood regions.
-In practice, this guidance is scaled by a tunable factor that effectively reweights the likelihood relative to the diffusion prior.
-DPS-style approaches have been successfully applied to recover protein conformations from cryo-electron microscopy (cryo-EM) maps and NOE spectroscopy data \citep{maddipatla2025inverse,raghumultiscale}.
-However, performance is highly sensitive to the choice of likelihood weighting, a phenomenon also observed in image inverse problems \citep{he2023manifold,zach2025statistical}.
-Without careful tuning, this balance is brittle: strong likelihood guidance often produces unphysical conformations, whereas weak guidance remains close to the prior and fails to satisfy experimental constraints.
-This sensitivity is further exacerbated under prior–likelihood mismatch.
-As illustrated in \Cref{fig:synthetic}, when the pretrained prior assigns little probability mass to high-likelihood regions, DPS fails to generate measurement-consistent samples unless the likelihood is aggressively upweighted.
-Such upweighting, however, induces an ill-conditioned sampling landscape.
-Similar behavior has been observed in real systems: \citet{raghumultiscale} report that models such as AlphaFold 3 and Boltz-1 \citep{wohlwend2025boltz} produce samples concentrated around a single dominant conformation.
-When experimental data favor alternative structures, this concentration of prior mass leads to a mismatch, rendering posterior sampling unstable and require a delicate likelihood guidance schedule.
+Because the exact diffusion posterior is intractable, Diffusion Posterior Sampling (DPS) \citep{chung2022diffusion} and many subsequent methods provide a practical approximation by applying likelihood-gradient guidance to intermediate noisy atomic coordinates $x_t$, progressively steering samples toward high-likelihood regions.
+DPS-style approaches have been applied to recover protein conformations from cryo-electron microscopy (cryo-EM) maps and NOE spectroscopy data \citep{maddipatla2025inverse,raghumultiscale}, but their performance depends sensitively on the likelihood weighting, a phenomenon also observed in image inverse problems \citep{he2023manifold,zach2025statistical}.
+This balance is delicate, especially under prior--likelihood mismatch: as illustrated in \Cref{fig:overview}(a), when the prior assigns little mass to high-likelihood regions, DPS fails to generate measurement-consistent samples without aggressive likelihood upweighting.
+Similar behaviors arise in real systems: \citet{raghumultiscale} observe that models like AlphaFold 3 and Boltz-1 \citep{wohlwend2025boltz} produce samples concentrated around a dominant conformation and report limited optimization stability for their DPS-based method